• Skip to main content

 Ingredients

-We all love visuals, below is the visual of the ingredients of Bhindi masala recipe.
+We all love visuals, below is the visual of the ingredients of Pakistani Bhindi masala recipe.

 Ingredients of bhindi masala on the white background.

-• Indian spices: Most of the spices like turmeric, coriander and cumin are commonly available.
+• Indian spices: Most spices like turmeric, coriander, and cumin are commonly available.
 Fenugreek seeds help digestion which is optional.

 • Onion: Most people prefer loads of onion in bhindi masala but you can use less if you like.

-• Tomato: You can substitute tomato with tomato paste ot puree.
-I do that all the times.
+• Tomato: You can substitute tomato with tomato paste or puree.
+I do that all the time.

-• Ginger, garlic and green chili: Use chopped garlic that easily turn golden in the tempering.
+• Ginger, garlic, and green chili: Use chopped garlic that easily turns golden in the tempering.
 If you use freshly minced ginger and chilies, the taste would be enhanced.

 • Tamarind: This ingredient add some tartness to the bhindi masala.
-I sometimes substitutes it with imli chutney or other tamarind based sauce like BBQ sauce.
+You can substitute this with dry mango powder (amchur) or lemon juice.
+I sometimes substitute it with imli chutney or other tamarind-based sauce like BBQ sauce.
 Just skip the sugar if using any sauce or chutney.
-I use tamaring for same purpose in my bitter melon recipe.
+I use tamarind for the same purpose in my bitter melon recipe.

 • Sugar: Very little sugar addition helps enhance the taste of veggies.